BABY BAR: A Pop-Up Bar Concept

 October 2025 | Vested Interest | South Bend, IN

-In the fall of 2025, we turned a vacant 131-year-old South Bend garage into a pop-up bar for one night, in collaboration with Permit Pending and Vested Interest.
-We called it BABY BAR — a small, temporary bar that doubled as a love letter to tight, intimate hospitality: the kind of room where you don’t need much more than a few seats, a short drink list, and an excuse to brush shoulders and get a little more honest than you meant to.
+In the fall of 2025, we turned a vacant 131-year-old South Bend garage into a one-night pop-up bar, in collaboration with Permit Pending and Vested Interest.
+We called it BABY BAR – a small, temporary bar that doubled as a love letter to tight, intimate hospitality: the kind of room where you don’t need much more than a few seats, a short drink list, and an excuse to brush shoulders and get a little more honest than you meant to.
 The namesake defined the scale and the mood: small, close, a little bit reckless, and instinctively romantic.

 For one Friday in October, people entered through a half-open, unassuming garage off Tutt Street.
 Inside, we built a bar from scratch: lighting, signage, seating, curated drinks, and a soundtrack that made the whole place feel like a secret you’d only just been let in on.
-I handled the concept and visual identity, from the name and graphics to how the room should feel once people were inside.
-With only beer and wine on the menu, the drinks became another constraint to play with — proof that you don’t need a full back bar to make a night feel generous.
+I handled the concept, visual identity, and bar build-out, from the name and graphics to the feeling of the room once people were inside.
+Due to city-sanctioned liquor limitations, we only had beer and wine to work with, which turned the drinks into another constraint to play with.
+We leaned into it by creating spritzes, highballs, and booze-forward mixed drinks using vermouths and amari, proving that you don’t need a full back bar to make a night feel generous.

 The guest is as integral to the final sum as the cash register or the wine fridge; without them, the bar is simply a backdrop.
 Once you move through that space, you become complicit in the stage and the social experiment.
 Who shows up?
 How long do they stay?
 What does it take for a raw space to feel like somewhere you want to linger?